Khalid Abdul Muhammad: Musical influence

 As a prominent Afrocentrist and speaker on African history, Muhammad attracted interest from several hip-hop artists, who sampled him in their songs.
 Public Enemy quoted him in the introduction of its 1988 track "Night of the Living Baseheads" from the album It Takes a Nation of Millions to Hold Us Back:

 Have you forgotten that once we were brought here, we were robbed of our name, robbed of our language.
 We lost our religion, our culture, our god ... and many of us, by the way we act, we even lost our minds.

 He also appeared on Ice Cube's albums Death Certificate (1991) and Lethal Injection (1993) as a guest rapper.
 On the former album, Muhammad appeared in the tracks "Death" and "The Birth".
 On the latter, he appeared in the song "Cave Bitch", a song ridiculing white women.
 On the Scarface song "Hand of the Dead Body", Ice Cube also mentioned Muhammad, saying "Down with Kahlid Abdul Muhammad / Do he got a brother?
 I'm it now."
 On MC Ren's 1996 album The Villain in Black Muhammad appeared in the track "Muhammad Speaks", where he spoke about the history of the rights of African Americans.

 Musical references to Muhammad since his death include a quote of his "Kill the White Man" speech on The Used's 2009 album Artwork, a sample of his interview with Louis Theroux in the Chase & Status song "Hocus Pocus" and in the Dean Blunt song "MERLIN", and excerpts from a recording of one of his speeches concerning Jesus in the D'Angelo song "1000 Deaths" on the 2014 album Black Messiah.
+In 2026, rapper JPEGMAFIA referenced and compared himself to Muhammad on his song "Burning Hammer" from his project EXPERIMENTAL RAP.